Click on any thumbnail to view an enlarged

 style) It is originally composed by

-Mochizuki Shigeie in Tensho era.
+Mochizuki Shigeie in Tenbun era.
 Mochizuki Shigeie was a

 Koga Ryu Ninja.
 Mochizuki family was head of the Koga